GenAI-CUEE/Statistical-Learning-EE575-Y2024/Lab1/readme.md

     - Your implementation of cross-validation
     - Show the averaged model selection scores: AIC, AICs, BIC, Adjusted R2 (using Training sets)
     - Show the averaged MSE scores from training and validation.

+  - Rename "main.ipynb"  to "G1.ipynb"  (if you are in group no. 1) and submit it through `Assignemnts` (myCourseVille)